Preferred Gingham for Chicken Scratch Embroidery

-Chicken Scratch embroidery has been around for many many years.
-If you aren’t sure what I’m talking about, it is a simple series of embroidery stitches that are stitched exclusively on gingham fabric, using the grid of the gingham pattern itself to stitch the design.
-The finished pattern, which is a lot like traditional cross stitch, enhances the gingham fabric in a pretty way, and is a technique often used to embellish gingham aprons, clothing, curtains, etc. You may have seen vintage gingham aprons with this sort of stitching on them.
+Some form of what I call Chicken Scratch embroidery has been around for many years.
+If you’ve never heard of it, it is a simple series of embroidery stitches that are stitched exclusively on gingham fabric.
+The stitches use the squares that make up the grid of the gingham pattern itself to create the design.
+The finished pattern, which is a lot like traditional cross stitch, enhances the gingham fabric in a pretty way, and depending on what color thread you use, can almost look as if you’ve laid a piece of lace over the gingham.
+It is a technique often used to embellish gingham aprons, clothing, curtains, etc. You may recall seeing vintage gingham aprons with this sort of stitching on them.
 Each country seems to have their own version of this simple stitching technique, as well as their own name for it- Amish lace, snowflake embroidery, Broderie Suisse, Australian cross stitch, depression lace, etc.

 I have a collection of vintage Chicken Scratch pieces that I’ve collected as I’ve become more interested in this type of embroidery.
 I’ve been able to take a close look at those, as well as stitching on all sorts of different types of gingham that are available today.
 What I have found is that the size of the gingham grid, as well as the fabric quality, is important to the both the look of the finished piece, and the enjoyment of stitching it.

-Without going into a big explanation about the history and evolution of gingham fabric, it is patterned fabric that is usually yarndyed (meaning that the pattern of the gingham is woven into the fabric and not printed on top of the fabric).
-A patterned grid of squares- white, color, and a mix of white and color- that make up the pattern itself.
+When I discuss gingham fabric, I am referring to a patterned fabric that is usually yarndyed–meaning that the pattern of the gingham is woven into the fabric and not printed on top of the fabric, and made up of colored threads).
+A patterned grid of squares- white, color, and a mix of white and color- that create a grid of light, medium, and dark colored squares, which make up the gingham pattern itself.
 Chicken Scratch embroidery uses the grid of the gingham, and a series of embroidery stitches (which have been described as resembling chicken feet- hence the name), to create the pattern.
 An easy-to-learn, beautiful technique for adding hand stitching details to any sort of gingham fabric.

-But there are many different sizes and looks of gingham, and some will show off this technique better than others.
-My preferred type of gingham for chicken scratch embroidery is always yarn dyed over printed.
-(Printed ginghams have no pattern on the back of the fabric.
-Yarn dyed ginghams look almost the same on the front and the back.)
-There are very nice printed ginghams on the market today and they will certainly work, but I personally find the quality of yarn dyed gingham is almost always better.
+There are many different sizes and looks of gingham, and some will show off this technique better than others.
+My preferred type of gingham for chicken scratch embroidery is almost always yarn dyed over printed.
+The difference?
+Printed ginghams will not have any patterning on the back of the fabric because the pattern is printed on the front side of the base cloth.
+By contrast, yarndyed ginghams will always look pretty much the same on the front and the back.
+This is because the fabric is woven with dyed threads, so the patterning shows through on the front and the back.
+This is personal preference of course.
+There are very nice printed ginghams on the market today and many of them will certainly work, but I personally find the quality of yarn dyed gingham is almost always better.
 And because its yarn dyed, the gingham pattern is also always on grain, because it’s woven in, which gives better results.

 I also prefer 100% cotton gingham.
 Some yarn dyed gingham is cotton/polyester blended.
 It may not be something you can detect or immediately feel as being different than 100% cotton.
-But I have found this blended fabric to have an overall lighter feel, and the embroidery threads tend to shadow through from the back.
-Because I like the stitches to show up on my work, I almost always use contrast thread colors, so they would definitely show from the back if the fabric is too thin.
+But I have found this blended fabric to have an overall lighter hand and feel, and the embroidery threads tend to shadow through from the backside.
+And because I almost always use contrast thread colors, the colors I choose would definitely show from the back if the fabric is too thin.

 Which SIZE of gingham to use?